joandong2/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model is an object representation of the html elements of a webpage.

 2. What is an event?
+Events allow JavaScript to register different event handlers on elements in an HTML document.

 3. What is an event listener?
+A procedure or function in a computer program that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+Converting it to an array enables us to easily manipulate data through different array methods which nodelist don't provide.

 5. What is a component?
+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up